Technology and Innovation

 For the first time refractive surgery had become completely blade-free.

 The use of an extremely accurate laser now meant that flap creation was safer, faster and more accurate leading to improved healing and vision results.
-It also allowed clinics to offer a new standard in laser eye surgery.
+It also allowed clinics to offer a new standard in sight correction.

 Customised Treatment – Wavefront